jmoore2081/smackgrc/src/pages/about/index.md

 ## Training

 Training can be provided remotely via web conference and screen share or in-person at your location.
 Training also offered at Park City, Utah, USA or at your preferred global location.

 Additionally, you will have access to all Quick Base related resources including Quick Base University, a fantastic community of Quick Base power users, Quick Base webinars, videos and other events.

 ## Pricing

 Straightforward transparent high-value pricing is important to us.
-The app itself costs USD10,000 annually, plus the platform cost of Quick Base which can be found here: https://www.quickbase.com/pricing
+You can outright purchase the app it for USD10,000.
+Your only ongoing cost is for the Quick Base platform which we discount for you.
+There are also subscription options if you would rather pay for SMACK on a monthly or annual basis.

+Subscription purchase options require a one-time small separate charge for implementation and initial product training for key users.

-Please note that the user account minimums do not apply when purchasing SMACK GRC.
+Quick Base user account minimums do not apply when purchasing SMACK GRC.
 Start with just one user or 1000+.

-There is an additional charge for initial product setup and training of key users (one-time only, required)

-*All Quick Base plans include unlimited case-based support, plus access to the Quick Base community forum and online support documentation
+All Quick Base plans include unlimited case-based support, plus access to the Quick Base community forum and online support documentation

 ## Support

 All Quick Base plans include unlimited case-based support, plus access to the Quick Base community and online support documentation
-Support for SMACK is also provided on an as needed basis via the SMACK GRC app.
+Additional support for SMACK is also provided on an as needed basis via the SMACK GRC app.

 Purchase of initial product training is required for key users(one-time only).

 ## Contact Us

 Request screenshare demo.
 We can usually meet with you within 48-72 hours of receiving your request.
 Please include 2-3 available meeting times.
-Email
+Email: info@smackgrc.com

 Phone: 855-249-5655